FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/increase_catalog_zos.md

 If you are using a multi-node architecture, use this static mode procedure.

-1. Stop all {{< TransferCFT/componentlongname >}} nodes and all Copilot servers if not already done.
+1. Stop all Transfer CFT{{< TransferCFT/componentlongname >}} nodes and all Copilot servers if not already done.
 1. Save the CATALOG files.
 1. Modify the JCL INSTALL(CFTCATAL):